 Integrating a chatbot to your ecommerce store means safety in the knowledge that your store visitors will always have something answering their questions.

 No more 'open hours'.
 No more struggling to answer questions within 1-2 days.
 No worrying over the potentially exorbitant cost of hiring human help.

-Oh, and most decent chatbots also upsell products as they talk to users.
+Oh, and most decent chatbots also cross-sell products as they talk to users.
 So, double-win for the retail side.

 The statistics around chatbots and ecommerce don't lie